IMT Nord Europe

-IMT Nord Europe or École nationale supérieure Mines-Télécom Lille Douai is a French graduate school of engineering (grande école d'ingénieurs).
-It is located in the Nord department of the Hauts-de-France region, shared between 2 campuses: the science campus (cité scientifique) of the University of Lille (Villeneuve-d'Ascq, European Metropolis of Lille); and the city of Douai.
+IMT Nord Europe, officially École nationale supérieure Mines-Télécom Lille Douai, is a French graduate school of engineering (grande école d'ingénieurs).
+It is located in the Nord department of the Hauts-de-France region, shared between 5 campuses: the science campus (cité scientifique) of the University of Lille (Villeneuve-d'Ascq, European Metropolis of Lille); the campus of Douai, the campus of Valenciennes, the campus of Dunkerque and the campus of Alençon.
 It is accredited by the Commission des Titres d'Ingénieur (CTI) to deliver the French Diplôme d'Ingénieur.

 The school trains high-level engineers and scientists (Master and PhD level) in various technological fields.
 A small number of students are accepted each year, after a very selective exam.
 It is a crucial part of the infrastructure of French industry.

 It is affiliated to University of Lille and Institut Mines-Télécom (Mines-Télécom Institut of Technology - IMT).

 The École des Mines de Douai merged with TELECOM Lille in 2017 to become the largest engineering school in France north of Paris under the name IMT Lille Douai, then IMT Nord Europe.